MicrosoftDocs/architecture-center/docs/solution-ideas/articles/devsecops-in-github.md

 ### Security

 - Using self-hosted Actions runners for public repositories isn't advised.
-A malicious user could join your repo and create a pull request that runs unsafe code on computers in your network.
+A malicious user could join your repo and create a PR that runs unsafe code on computers in your network.
 GitHub-hosted runners remove this risk.
 - Scan your code using the CodeQL analysis engine.
 CodeQL can discover potential vulnerabilities and coding errors.
-It can run both on a schedule and when events occur, such as commits or pull requests.
+It can run both on a schedule and when events occur, such as commits or PRs.
 See [About code scanning](https://docs.github.com/en/github/finding-security-vulnerabilities-and-errors-in-your-code/about-code-scanning).
 - Make sure to [configure Dependabot security updates](https://docs.github.com/en/github/managing-security-vulnerabilities/configuring-github-dependabot-security-updates), which can remove known threats from projects.

 ## Related resources